nadeko-bot/nadekobot/docs/md/guides/source-guide.md

 Open PowerShell as described above and run the following commands:

 1. Stop the bot
-  - ⚠️ Make sure you don't have your database, credentials or any other nadekobot folder open in some application, this might prevent some of the steps from executing succesfully
+  - ⚠️ Make sure you don't have your database, credentials or any other nadekobot folder open in some application, this might prevent some of the steps from executing successfully
 1. Navigate to your bot's folder, example:
     - `cd ~/Desktop/nadekobot`
 1. Pull the new version, and make sure you're on the v6 branch